 - Make the topping: Combine granulated sugar and cinnamon together in a small bowl.

-- Remove the bowl from the fridge.
-Roll cookie dough into balls, about 1 ½ tablespoons of cookie dough each.
+- Roll cookie dough into balls, about 1 ½ tablespoon of cookie dough each.
 Roll the dough balls in cinnamon-sugar topping.
 Arrange the cookies 3 inches apart on the baking sheets.

-- Bake for 9 to 10 minutes.
-When they are still very warm and soft, lightly press down on them with the back of a spoon to help flatten them out.
+- Bake cookies for 11 minutes.
+When they are still very soft and puffy, lightly press down on them with the back of a spoon to help flatten them out.
 Allow cookies to cool on the baking sheet for 10 minutes, then transfer to a wire rack to cool completely.

-- Storing Instructions: you can store cooled snickerdoodles in an airtight container on the counter for up to 3 days, or up to 10 days in the refrigerator.
+- Storing Instructions: you can store cooled snickerdoodles in an airtight container at room temperature for up to 7 days.

 - Freezing Instructions: stored in an airtight container or freezer-friendly bag, snickerdoodles can be frozen for up to 2 months.
 Let them thaw on the counter for a few hours or in the fridge for a day before serving.